Ghost Towning With CNN –

 Ducking into the store, I introduced myself to Mike Hillenbrand

-After an inexpensive lunch, the four of us boarded the van and
+Then we sat down for an inexpensive lunch, after which the four of us

 Unique is more like it.